State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: State-Dependent Lyapunov Method

 which is equivalent to $\isc(\delta;\,a,b) = 0$. \end{theorem}

-\begin{remark} The step-size robustness in Remark~\ref{rmk:inward_with_stepsize_le_delta} also holds beyond the scalar setting: by Propositions~\ref{prop:boundary_inward_rank1} and~\ref{prop:boundary_inward_rank1_approx}, for any point on the level set $\{\ifac(\delta_t;\,\cdot)=0\}$ or $\{\iapx(\delta_t;\,\cdot)=0\}$, a GD step with any step size $\eta'\in(0,\delta_t)$ maps the iterate strictly into the interior of the corresponding sublevel set (for $\iapx$, additionally requiring $q_{\eta'}(\delta_t)\le 0$).
+\begin{remark} The step-size robustness in Remark~\ref{rmk:inward_with_stepsize_le_delta} also holds beyond the scalar setting: by Propositions~\ref{prop:boundary_inward_rank1} and~\ref{prop:boundary_inward_rank1_approx}, for any point on the level set $\{\ifac(\delta_t;\,\cdot)=0\}$ or $\{\iapx(\delta_t;\,\cdot)=0\}$, a GD step with any step size $\eta'\in(0,\delta_t)$ maps the iterate strictly into the interior of the corresponding sublevel set (for $\iapx$, additionally requiring $q_{\eta'}(\delta_t)< 0$).
 A weaker but still meaningful form of this phenomenon is captured by Axiom~\ref{cond:monotonicity} in the abstract state-dependent Lyapunov framework.
 Indeed, since the sublevel set $\{I(\delta;\,\cdot)\le 0\}$ is convex and contains both $x$ and $\gd_\eta(x)$, for every $\eta' \in (0,\eta)$ the point $\gd_{\eta'}(x)$ also lies in the same sublevel set.
-Thus, under the monotonicity mechanism, this one-step inwardness propagates along the trajectory and may be viewed as a basic form of step-size robustness for the convergence of GD within the certificate region. \end{remark}
+Thus, under the monotonicity mechanism, the preceding convexity argument provides a basic form of step-size robustness for gradient descent from certified initializations. \end{remark}

 \begin{remark} Under the further assumption that there exists a renormalizing factor $\rho:(\underline\delta,\overline\delta)\to(0,\infty)$ such that the product $\rho(\delta)I(\delta;\,x)$ admits a $C^1$ extension to $[\delta_0,\overline\delta]\times K_{\delta_0}$ (e.g., in scalar factorization, one may take $\rho(\delta)=4-\delta^2$), one can show that, for almost every initialization, the GD trajectory either approaches the stationary set $\mathcal S$ or the terminal level set $K_{\overline\delta}$; see Appendix~\ref{sec:extension_state_dependent} for details. \end{remark}